amberframework/docs/getting-started/routing/pipelines.md

 With our `:web` pipeline now define we can use it in our routes difinitions.

-Don't get rid of StaticController if you need to serve static assets.
+> Note: Don't get rid of StaticController if you need to serve static assets.